Overview and Contradictions

 However, other teachers and administrators may not distinguish between deliberate and accidental plagiarism.
 So let's look at some strategies for avoiding even suspicion of plagiarism in the first place

 The key to avoiding plagiarism is to make sure you give credit where it is due.
 This may be credit for something somebody said, wrote, emailed, drew, or implied.
-Many professional organizations, including the Modern Language Association and the American Psychological Association, have lengthy guidelines for citing sources.
+Many professional organizations, including the Modern Language Association (MLA) and the American Psychological Association (APA), have lengthy guidelines for citing sources.
 However, students are often so busy trying to learn the rules of MLA format and style or APA format and style that they sometimes forget exactly what needs to be credited.
 Here, then, is a brief list of what needs to be credited or documented:

 - Words or ideas presented in a magazine, book, newspaper, song, TV program, movie, Web page, computer program, letter, advertisement, or any other medium

 - Information you gain through interviewing or conversing with another person, face to face, over the phone, or in writing

 - When you copy the exact words or a unique phrase

 - When you reprint any diagrams, illustrations, charts, pictures, or other visual materials

 - When you reuse or repost any electronically-available media, including images, audio, video, or other media

 Bottom line, document any words, ideas, or other productions that originate somewhere outside of you.